jatinnow/Bioinformatics-Markov-Project/README.md

 * `MarkovCrossValidation.py`: Main script for training and k-fold evaluation.
 * `simplerVersion.py`: Script for generating sequence log-likelihood scores.
 * `data/`: Contains `chr4_200bp_bins.tsv`.
 (Note: hg38.fa is excluded due to size).
-* `results/`: Contains AUROC and AUPRC plots for Order 3.

 ## 4. Genomic Data Setup
 The human genome fasta file (`hg38.fa`) is too large for GitHub.
 To run the code: